Promoting healthy eating in early childhood services during coronavirus

 In general, to avoid contact with the virus, clean your hands with an alcohol-based hand rub or wash them with soap and water often.
 Avoid touching your eyes, mouth, or nose.

-- Physical distancing and other transmission reduction measures - coronavirus (COVID-19): Actions for childcare centres and kindergartens, Department of Health and Human Services.
+- How to stay safe and well - coronavirus (COVID-19), Department of Health and Human Services.